Knowledge base

 When a signature comes from a template (whether it was created from a model proposed by Infomaniak or generated with the advanced editor):

-• users do not have access to the content of the signature in edit mode,
+- users do not have access to the content of the signature in editing,

 When a signature has been created directly without a template:

-• the behavior is the same as in the previous point, i.e., a signature created from a template
+- the same behavior as the previous point, namely a signature created from a template

-• if the signature was created via the advanced editor:
+- if the signature has been created via the advanced editor:

-• only the sender's name is specific to the user and there are no dynamic values in this kind of case,
+- only the sender's name is specific to the user and there are no dynamic values in this type of case,

 In all cases, assigning a default signature to an email account is at the user level.
 For example, within the same email account, the signature chosen by default by Morgane is independent of the one chosen by Vanessa.